How do you apostille

 You apostille personal documents the same way you apostille business or corporate documents depending on if they are recordable or non-recordable documents.

-If your personal documents are considered recordable documents such as a birth certificate, death certificate, divorce decree or divorce certificate, or marriage license or marriage certificate then you must submit the original document or a state/county issued certified copy (it cannot be a photocopy or a notarized copy) of the document to the secretary of state of the state where the document was issued from.
+If your personal documents are considered recordable documents such as a birth certificate, death certificate, divorce decree or divorce certificate, or a marriage license or marriage certificate then you must submit the original document or a city, county, or state-issued certified copy (it cannot be a photocopy or a notarized copy) of the document to the secretary of state of the state where the document was issued from.

-Meaning if your recordable document was issued in the State of Texas the Texas Secretary of State is the only government entity in the world that can issue a state-level apostille on that document.
+Meaning, if your recordable document was issued in the State of Texas the Texas Secretary of State is the only government entity in the coutry that can issue a state-level apostille on that document.

-For example, say you get a photocopy of your Texas driver’s license notarized in California in this scenario you can only get it apostilled at the California Secretary of State in Sacramento, CA. And vice Versa if you had a California driver’s license copy notarized in Texas you could only get it apostilled by the Texas Secretary of State in Austin, TX.
+For example, say you get a photocopy of your Texas driver’s license notarized in California in this scenario you can only get it apostilled at the California Secretary of State in Sacramento, CA. And vice Versa if you had a California driver’s license copy notarized in Texas you could only get it apostilled by the Texas Secretary of State.